Module Number: | 41404 |

 Environmental Impact Assessment (EIA)

-- The history and development of EIA, the development in US and Europe
+- The history and development of EIA in the USA and the European Union

-- The legal context of EIA (NEPA and the European EIA Directive)
+- The legal context of EIA (NEPA and the European Union EIA Directive)

 - The EIA process – screening, scoping, environmental baseline, impact assessment, environmental impact statement (EIS) and its review, public participation, decision making and monitoring